The growth of the Rwandan forests as a result of the increasing numbers of gorillas

 “Childicide is a big problem because it has a huge negative impact on gorilla population growth,” he says.

-This small Central African country plans to expand the park, adding 23% more space in the next decade.
+This small Central African country plans to expand the park, adding an additional 23% of space in the next decade.
 The ambitious project is due to start next year and will displace about 4,000 farmer families.

-“It’s a process that we are taking very carefully,” Park director Prosper Oingley told AFP, noting that those responsible were developing feasibility studies and designing places to relocate those affected.
+“It’s a process that we’re taking with great caution,” Park director Prosper Oingley told AFP, noting that those responsible were developing feasibility studies and designing places to relocate those affected.

 And the authorities want to compensate them with a house in the new “model villages”, of which there is already a visible prototype in Mossens.